dsyer/sample-docker-microservice/README.md

 Spring 6 will get rid of `java.desktop` (the Java Beans dependency).
 You can slim that down to

 ```
-java.base,java.desktop,java.naming
+java.base,java.desktop
 ```

 and get an app to run with warnings (because `java.management` is missing).

+## Older Notes

-Without `java.naming` you get errors in Spring:
+Before Spring Boot 2.7 without `java.naming` you get errors in Spring:

 ```
 Caused by: java.lang.NoClassDefFoundError: javax/naming/NamingException